anshikaahuja/Customer-Segmentation-and-Association-Rule-Mining--Instacart/README.md

 ## Business Problem
 The task at hand for Instacart is two fold.
 1. Customer Profiling - Understanding the different mix of your customers is the key to any successful business.
 What are the different customer segments?
-How do their behaviour patterns differ from each other?
+How do their behaviur patterns differ from each other?
-2. Customer Targetting - Which segments to target to maximise profitability?
+2. Customer Targeting - Which segments to target to maximize profitability?
 3. Product Recommendations - Once you've identified your target customers, what products to recommend?

 ## Approach/Methodology Used